 - Unwrap your baby's arms so they can explore your face and breast and ensure their body is well supported.

-- Baby’s mouth should go over the nipple and the areola (the brown area around the nipple).
+- Baby’s mouth should go over your nipple and areola (the brown area around the nipple).

-After the feed:
+After the feed

 - To release the nipple, break the suction by gently placing your finger in the corner of the baby's mouth.

 - Do not pull the baby off without doing this as you will hurt your nipple.